 COURSE OR AREA OR EQUIVALENT NUMBER OF SEMESTERS MINIMUM NUMBER OF CREDITS

 GENERAL BIOLOGY 2 6

 MICROBIOLOGY 1 3

 GENERAL CHEMISTRY 2 6

 ORGANIC CHEMISTRY 1 3

 CALCULUS 1 3

 GENERAL PHYSICS 2 6

 STATISTICS 1 3

 GENERAL PSYCHOLOGY 1 3

 ENGLISH 2 6

 HUMANITIES 2 6

 SOCIAL SCIENCES 2 6

 BIOCHEMISTRY 1 3

 RECOMENDED: SPANISH 1 or 2

 CANDIDACY EXAMINATION

 All candidates for admission must take the Optometry Admission Test (OAT).
+The Graduate Record Examinations (GRE) may be accepted in lieu of or in addition to the OAT.

 PROCEDURE FOR REQUESTING ADMISSION